DigitalSilo/digitalsilodocs/README.md

 Gateway Web API is the entry point of the system to receive grains' payloads in JSON format.
 It has no role in running the business logic encapsulated in the grain.
 The only task it carries out is to deliver the grains' payloads to the serverless infrastructure for further processing.
 However, it can manage a virtual queue of submitted grains' payloads as well.
 Developers can also define the grains' chaining keys in the payloads, and the Gateway can figures out how to line them up in a row to submit to the silo.
 The subsequent grain's payload in the queue is picked up and processed if its predecessor finishes successfully.
 Gateway will not send a grain's payload to the serverless part if its predecessor has already failed or terminated.

 The serverless infrastructure is the entity that takes care of processing grains statelessly.
 It can track the progress of grains and resumes their execution from the point where they left off if the grains fail due to any reason.
+It can also execute grains with delays should such a request is made through the grain's payload.

 Depending on the deployment pipeline's configuration, the serverless infrastructure can run on a consumption plan or a bit more real-time mode, i.e. premium plan when necessary.

 The SignalR Service provides a real-time communication channel between the client application interested in observing grains' status and the backend progress.